VikVelev/MovieRecommendor/README.md

 # MovieRecommendor
+!!!
+In the process of migrating to tensorflow !!!
 Recommend anime, movies, tv shows based on your taste.
 Did this as an introduction to Machine Learning
 ```python